Q: What is the 1099-NEC Form and when does it go into effect?

 What is IRS Form 1099-NEC?

 The NEC in 1099-NEC stands for nonemployee compensation.
-Also known as self-employment income, nonemployee compensation is income received from a business (the payer) who classifies the payee as an independent contractor rather than an employee.
+Also known as self-employment income, nonemployee compensation is income received from a business (the payer) that classifies the payee as an independent contractor rather than an employee.
 By instituting the 1099 NEC, the IRS would streamline income reporting for all self-employed people.

 When does the 1099-NEC Form go into effect?